 Previous GeneCards Identifiers for SIX3 Gene

 This gene encodes a member of the sine oculis homeobox transcription factor family.
 The encoded protein plays a role in eye development.
 Mutations in this gene have been associated with holoprosencephaly type 2. [provided by RefSeq, Oct 2009]

 GeneCards Summary for SIX3 Gene

 SIX3 (SIX Homeobox 3) is a Protein Coding gene.
-Diseases associated with SIX3 include Schizencephaly and Holoprosencephaly 2.
-Among its related pathways are Circadian rythm related genes and Transcriptional Regulatory Network in Embryonic Stem Cell.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+Diseases associated with SIX3 include Holoprosencephaly 2 and Schizencephaly.
+Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is SIX6.

 UniProtKB/Swiss-Prot for SIX3 Gene